MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 ### How can I assign due date for a course on the platform?

- Currently, Microsoft Community Training platform doesn’t support the  functionality to assign due dates on our platform.
+ Currently, Community Training platform doesn’t support the  functionality to assign due dates on our platform.
 But this is something on our product roadmap.

 #### How can I track and view learner progress on the platform?